Required Documents for Thailand Tourist Visa

 - 2 passport-sized photographs – 3.5 cm X 4.5 cm

-- Copy of proof of onward travel (airline ticket or other proof that shows date you will depart Thailand)
+- Copy of proof of onward travel (airline ticket, hotel booking, train ticket, bus ticket, or other proof that shows the date you will depart Thailand)

 - Copy of bank statement showing the equivalent of at least $1,000 U.S. dollars